DDT-IDE/DDT/README.md

 #### Automated Building and Testing:
 Using Maven (and Tycho), it is possible to automatically build DDT, create an update site, and run all the tests.
 Download [Maven](http://maven.apache.org/) (minimum version 3.0), and run the following commands on the root folder of the repository:
- * Run `mvn package` to build DDT into a p2 repository (which is a local update site).
-It will be placed at `bin-maven/ddt.repository/repository`
+ * Run `mvn package` to build the DDT feature into a p2 repository (which is a local update site).
+It will be placed at `bin-maven/features.repository/repository`
  * Run `mvn integration-test` to build DDT as above and also run the test suites.
 You can do `mvn integration-test -P TestsLiteMode` to run the test suites in "Lite Mode" (skip certain long-running tests).
  * Also, running `mvn package -P build-ide-product` will build a pre-packaged Eclipse installation with DDT already installed.
 This is not released to the public, but can potentially be of some use internally.